bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Overflow Technique Demo</h4>

-Using the overflow technique does come with a few drawbacks.
-For example, when adding styles or moving nested elements that span outside of the parent, like when trying to implement box shadows and dropdown menus.
+<p>Using the overflow technique does come with a few drawbacks.
+For
+example, when adding styles or moving nested elements that span outside of the parent, like when trying to implement box shadows and dropdown menus.
 In the demonstration below, you can see how the box shadow is being cut off wherever it lies outside the parent element.
-Additionally, the second box is cropped outside of the parent element.
+Additionally, the second box is cropped outside of the parent element.</p>

-Different browsers treat the overflow property differently, and thus could also implement scrollbars in different fashions here too.
-Look at the example below in different browsers, noticing how the columns display differently in each browser.
+<p>Different browsers treat the overflow property differently, and thus
+could also implement scrollbars in different fashions here too.
+Look at the example below in different browsers, noticing how the columns display differently in each browser.</p>

 <h4>Overflow Pitfall Demo</h4>

 <h4>The Clearfix Technique</h4>

-Depending on the context of the floated elements a better technique to contain floats may be the <a href="http://nicolasgallagher.com/micro-clearfix-hack/" rel="noopener noreferrer" target="_blank">clearfix</a> technique.
-The clearfix technique is a bit more complex but does have better support as compared to the overflow technique.
+<p>Depending on the context of the floated elements a better technique to
+contain floats may be the <a href="http://nicolasgallagher.com/micro-clearfix-hack/" rel="noopener noreferrer" target="_blank">clearfix</a> technique.
+The clearfix technique is a bit more complex but does have better support as compared to the overflow technique.</p>

-The clearfix technique is based off using the :before and :after pseudo-elements on the parent element.
+<p>The clearfix technique is based off using
+the :before and :after pseudo-elements on the parent element.
 Using these pseudo-elements we can create hidden elements above and below the parent containing the floats.
 The :before pseudo-element is used to